 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+We have presumed that those areas not inspected are free of defects.
+Isolated staining to ceiling linings tested dry at the time of inspection.

 Chimney stacks

 Repair category N/A

-Notes
+Notes Not applicable.

 Roofing including roof space

 Repair category 2

-Notes Spots of moss growth were noted to the roof coverings along with some loose sarking panels.
+Notes Concrete roof tiles are showing some signs of weathering, with pockets of moss growth noted along with a chipped tile and cracked cement render details.
+Isolated staining was also noted to sarking within the roof space area.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+There is evidence of previous nesting within the roof space.